Jet004/appoint-me/README.md

  - Start to perform token refresh in advance so there is no change of affecting user experience.
  - For businessRep the associated business data is attached to the user object, this is not ideal.
 Separate it so it is its own object - or consider consolidating all user/business data into a single object to reduce the number of calls to localStorage.
  - Change appointment history to a button which opens in a new page.
 History should be searchable - possibly use calendar components.
+ - Refactor use of businessId to access the global user object if is businessRep (if not needed by user)

 ## Future Additions to site:
  - breadcrumbs - mobile view in header - desktop view above page body